Skip to content

 Note

-The repl_rev and repl_git parameters are ignored if you specify local_repl_path.
+The repl_rev and repl_git parameters are ignored if local_repl_path is specified.

 Using a Local REPL Installation

-If you are developing the Lean REPL or have a custom version, you can use your local copy instead of downloading from a git repository:
+When developing the Lean REPL or using a custom version, a local copy can be used instead of downloading from a git repository:

 from lean_interact import LeanREPLConfig, LeanServer